 Like finger foods, dips are a natural choice for game day snacking because of how easy they are to eat on the couch.
 But they have other advantages, too: They're easy to make in large quantities and light enough to eat for a couple hours straight.
-If I showed up to a party to watch the game and was met with nothing more than a spread of dips, I'd be perfectly happy.
+If I watched the game with nothing more than a spread of dips, I'd be perfectly happy.

 The challenge, then, is deciding which ones to serve.
 Guacamole is a must, either a simple one or a more flavorful variation.
 Salsa (red and green, please) is another obvious choice.
 And, of course, you need some cheese—you could go with a classic nacho cheese sauce or opt for something more refined, like a baked goat cheese dip.
 Keep reading to find all of these, plus the rest of our favorite Super Bowl dip recipes.

 An easy way to elevate chips and salsa is to ditch the jarred stuff and make your own.
 This pico de gallo, made with tomatoes, onions, chilies, and cilantro, is a particularly refreshing option.
 Stay away from full-size tomatoes this time of year—cherry, plum, or Roma tomatoes are better choices.

 There's nothing wrong with making salsa with raw tomatoes, but taking the time to roast them deepens their flavor and brings out a little extra sweetness.
 And while the oven's going, you might as well broil the jalapeños, onions, and garlic, too.
 The result is a smokier salsa with just the right amount of heat (cooking the peppers tames them slightly).